uwidev/wd-e621-hydrus-tagger/model/Z3D-E621-Convnext/readme.txt

-The e621 model is uploaded at https://discord.gg/BDFpq9Yb7K ("The Gooey Pack") This is terrible for preservation and accessibility, but github has a filesize limit, so you need to download it separately.
+The e621 model is uploaded at a discord server called "The Gooey Pack", but the server has since been removed.
-You can find the model in the "other-models" forum, in the "[WIP] E621 Convnext Image tagger." post.
-Put the model.onnx and tags_selected.csv files next to this text file.
+A new download for it can be found here: https://huggingface.co/toynya/Z3D-E621-Convnext/tree/main Put the model.onnx and tags_selected.csv files next to this text file.

-It's also a goo and latex fetish server, so if you're into that then go to town.